 When, if and how to enforce the rules is stipulated in this policy.
 All members are subject to this policy; Patreons, donors and officers are not exempt from the rules in any way.

-We recognize there is a difference between minor and major infractions, and that these should be handled differently.
+We recognize there is a difference between minor and major infractions of the rules, and that these should be handled differently.

 - MINOR infractions of the Code of Conduct, or “accidental” missteps are usually dealt with by means of warnings (See: 3-strikes system).
 However a time-out may be given depending on the circumstances.